-Examples of knickknack
+Examples of knickknack in a Sentence

 The shelves were filled with knickknacks.

 a variety of pretty porcelain knickknacks adorned the mantel

-Variants of knickknack
+Origin and Etymology of knickknack

-Origin of knickknack
+Definition of knickknack for Students

 Seen and Heard